pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Enforce proper ordering of Components in the SupplyChain

 `Components` have zero or more `inputs` and `outputs`.
 The `inputs` of a `Component` should be fulfilled by another `Component` in the `SupplyChain` that precedes it.
 If not, you have a Component at a stage in a `SupplyChain` that will never run.
-Due to the strong typing nature of the Tanzu Supply Chains design, the Supply chain will return an error if a component expects an [input] that has not been [output] by a previous stage.
+Due to the strong typing nature of the Tanzu Supply Chains design, the Supply chain returns an error if a component expects an [input] that has not been [output] by a previous stage.
 For detailed information on the API specification for `Supplychain`, see the [SupplyChain API](./../../../reference/api/supplychain.hbs.md) reference documentation.

 - If you are authoring the CLI in an interactive manner, the entries that get populated for `stage` selection already take this logic into account.
 The CLI only shows you components if all the inputs for that component are already satisfied by some other component in the `SupplyChain`.
 - If you are authoring using the non-interactive manner, the CLI will throw an error.
 See example below: